 There's another aspect to this issue that should be mentioned.
 You didn't say anything about your faith, but if you're a Christian you need to keep in mind that God holds you to a higher standard when it comes to your relationships with other people.
 Jesus didn't tell us to love only those with whom we have a great deal in common.
 He commanded us to love our neighbor – any person we happen to be with at any given time – as ourselves.
 Even though you may not share many interests with your husband's friends, God still calls you to be patient with them, to learn to accept them, and yes, even to love them with the love of Christ.

 If you're having trouble coming to grips with this on your own, it might be a good idea to consider the option of discussing your feelings with a counselor.
+Call us.
 We have a staff of family therapists here at Focus on the Family who are available to consult with you over the phone.
 They can also provide you with a list of qualified Christian marriage-and-family counselors practicing in your local area.
-You may reach them at this number.

 When You're Irritated With Others: Gary Smalley offers keys for what to do when you're irritated with other people and shares how to manage your feelings, which is where the irritation originates.